eco619/ai-document-library/docs/technical-library/README.md

 The Technical Library is intentionally maintained as living engineering documentation.

-As the AI Document Library evolves, these documents evolve with it, preserving the architectural intent, engineering reasoning, and technical knowledge required to ensure that future development remains consistent with the platform's founding principles.
+As the Continuous Intelligence Platform evolves, these documents evolve with it, preserving the architectural intent, engineering reasoning, and technical knowledge required to ensure that future development remains consistent with the platform's founding principles.

 The objective is not simply to document software.